Garv: Pride & Honour: Plot

 Kashinath convinces Zafar Supari that he can poach 9 out of 11 independent MLAs supporting the ruling party if Zafar Supari promises to meet his expenses.
 Kashi eventually topples the Joshi-led government and becomes the Chief Minister with Zafar Supari’s help.
 Commissioner Samar Singh is immediately transferred to Gadchiroli, a Naxal-prone area on the Andhra-Maharashtra border.
 The newly appointed Commissioner, Yeshwant Deshpande, is corrupt and loyal only to CM Kashinath and his money.
 However, this does not stop Arjun and his fellow officers in the encounter squad from continuing their action against gangsters and terrorists.
 Arjun and Hyder eliminate Yeda, a henchman of Zafar Supari, who had intruded into Arjun’s home to intimidate his mother and sister.
 Following this, enraged CM Kashi commands Commissioner Deshpande to immediately disband the encounter squad and bring Arjun and his team under control.
 Deshpande informs Kashi that disbanding the Crime Control Squad and removing Arjun from its helm is not feasible due to oversight by the Central Home Ministry and the Director General of Maharashtra Police.
 However, he tells Kashi that he can manage the transfer of Hyder, who acts as the eyes and ears of Arjun.
 Hyder handles the entire spy network for the police and is the backbone of Arjun; thus, with Hyder gone, it will be difficult for Arjun to take forward the operations of the Crime Control Squad.
 Consequently, he attempts to transfer Hyder, telling him that he doubts Hyder's loyalty to the country by taking up religious issues.
 Feeling hurt, Hyder lashes out at Deshpande and storms out of his office, announcing his resignation.
 He removes his belt and insignia and throws them altogether, along with his service gun, at Deshpande's desk, thereby embarrassing Deshpande.
 But Arjun brings this to the attention of the Director General of Maharashtra Police and convinces him to reinstate Hyder in the squad.

 Later, Deshpande advises Kashi to retrieve a file from Arjun that implicates corrupt politicians in collusion with Zafar Supari.
 The next day, Arjun is summoned to CM's office.
 He presents the file, which Kashi promptly burns.
-However, Arjun reveals that copies have already been sent to the Central Home Ministry, the President’s office, and the Prime Minister’s Office.
+However, Arjun reveals that copies have already been sent to the Central Home Ministry, the President’s office, and the Prime Minister’s office.
 Enraged, Zafar Supari arrives in Mumbai and traps Hyder and his colleagues at the Old Jassai Railway Yard, using RDX to destroy the area.
-Hyder destroys the RDX and nearly kills Zafar Supari, but is fatally shot in the back by Inspector Avasthi, who has been bribed by Zafar Supari, Kash,i and Deshpande.
+Hyder destroys the RDX and nearly kills Zafar Supari, but is fatally shot in the back by Inspector Avasthi, who has been bribed by Zafar Supari, Kashi and Deshpande.
 Zafar Supari brutally murders Hyder.
 Commissioner Deshpande falsely accuses Hyder of aiding the underworld as an ISI agent, presenting forged documents to the media to support this claim.
 During Hyder’s burial outside a mosque, Arjun receives a phone call from Zafar Supari, the contents of which remain unknown.